 By way of exception, Irish citizens are not normally subject to any form of immigration control on arrival in the UK because Ireland is part of the Common Travel Area.
 If you are an Irish national, you do not need to apply for a permanent residence document before you apply for British citizenship.

 At the ceremony you will be asked to affirm or swear an oath of allegiance to Her Majesty the Queen and to pledge your loyalty to the UK.
-This is a legal requirement such that if you do not attend – within the requisite timeframe and without good reason – your application for British citizenship will be refused and you will need to re-apply.

 Following the ceremony you will be presented with your certificate of naturalisation under British citizenship.